friendlyshade/fsi/README.md

 #### Data Section

 ##### Thumbnail Data
-- Thumbnail data section is only present when ["Has thumbnail"](#image-header) is true.
 - Thumbnail data is RGBA (4 channels) at 8-bit (unsigned)
 - Thumbnail dimensions are specified in the [Thumbnail Header](#thumbnail-header).
 - Thumbnail data is stored in interleaved/packed order = RGBA RGBA RGBA, etc.